 - Assisting with budget and money issues

-- An optional meals service is also available in most areas.
+- An optional meals service is in some areas.

 Who can apply?